-The hen harrier is a ground-nesting bird.
+The Hen Harrier is a ground-nesting bird.
 To protect the nest site the male, which does most of the hunting whilst the female is incubating the eggs and chicks, passes prey in mid-air to the much less conspicuous female to return to the nest.
 This has evolved into a wonderful aerial courtship display, giving the bird the nickname ‘Skydancer’.
-The hen harrier is one of our most charismatic birds, but scientific surveys to estimate the population size in the UK suggests the numbers of birds present has been declining.
+The Hen Harrier is one of our most charismatic birds, but scientific surveys to estimate the population size in the UK suggests the numbers of birds present has been declining.

-The hen harrier has a distinctive call and you are lucky indeed if you hear it.
-The recording on this page (side panel) is courtesy of the Russian Academy of Sciences, with very many thanks to Olga Dmitrievna.
+The Hen Harrier has a distinctive call, and you are lucky indeed if you hear it.
+This recording is courtesy of the Russian Academy of Sciences, with very many thanks to Olga Dmitrievna.

-The hen harrier faces many threats.
-Over parts of its wider range it is in decline because of loss of habitat.
+The Hen Harrier faces many threats.
 In the UK by far the largest threat is illegal persecution; it is one of the most persecuted birds of prey in the UK, relentlessly shot and trapped on many grouse moors, despite being legally protected.
 The 2021 RSPB Bird Crime Report notes ‘a startlingly clear connection between raptor persecution and land managed for gamebird shooting’.

-Scientists calculate that the UK as a whole has habitat to support 2,600 pairs of hen harriers.
-In the last national survey (2016) there were only 545 territorial pairs.
-In England alone there is the potential to have over 300 pairs of breeding hen harriers but in 2019 there were only 12 successful nests – itself a record for recent years.
+In England alone there is enough suitable habitat for over 300 pairs of breeding Hen Harriers but in 2022 there were only 34 successful nests – itself a record for recent years.
 Furthermore, many of the young birds don’t even make it through their first year, let alone survive until the age of two, when they can first breed.
-Most UK hen harriers are in Scotland but even there its population declined by 27% between 2004 and 2016.
+Most UK Hen Harriers are in Scotland but even there its population declined by 27% between 2004 and 2016.

-Illegal persecution on driven grouse moors has long been recognised as the main factor preventing recovery of the hen harrier population.
-An innocent but too often fatal food preference of the hen harrier is red grouse.
-Reduced grouse numbers reduce the profit made from shooting, so raptors are killed by the gamekeepers, whose main task is to return a profit for their employers.
-A 2019 government-commissioned study has shown that 72% of satellite-tagged hen harriers are likely to have been illegally killed on or next to grouse moors.
-Hen harriers are 10 times more likely to die or disappear in suspicious circumstances on or near a grouse moor than in any other habitat.
+Illegal persecution on driven grouse moors has long been recognised as the main factor preventing recovery of the Hen Harrier population.
+A 2019 government-commissioned study showed that 72% of satellite-tagged Hen Harriers are likely to have been illegally killed on or next to grouse moors.
+Hen Harriers are 10 times more likely to die or disappear in suspicious circumstances on or near a grouse moor than in any other habitat.

-Hen harriers are not even safe inside some of our National Parks.
-Grouse moors in the Yorkshire Dales, the Peak District and the North York Moors National Parks are notoriously dangerous for birds of prey.
-So too is the Nidderdale Area of Outstanding Natural Beauty (AONB), where they are poisoned, trapped and shot on grouse moors, prompting public condemnation from the Chair of the AONB, who also expressed concern that the reputational damage would affect tourism and other inward investment.
+Hen Harriers are not even safe inside some of our National Parks according to the study.
+Grouse moors in the Peak District and the North York Moors National Parks showed a strong correlation with tagged Hen Harrier disappearances.
+So too did the Nidderdale Area of Outstanding Natural Beauty (AONB), prompting public condemnation from the Chair of the AONB, who also expressed concern that the reputational damage would affect tourism and other inward investment.

-So there is much to be done to tell the stories of our birds, and Hen Harrier Day events seek to make a contribution by adding to public and media awareness in the days immediately before the ‘Inglorious’ 12th August, the start of the grouse shooting season.
+There is much to be done to tell the stories of our birds, and Hen Harrier Day events seek to contribute by adding to public and media awareness in the days immediately before the ‘Inglorious’ 12 August, the start of the grouse shooting season.
 Find out how you could run a Hen Harrier Day event and show your support.